 We seek candidates committed to advancing diversity, equity and inclusion (DEI) in our research community.
 At MSK, diversity encompasses the variety of personal experiences, values and worldviews that result from differences in race, ethnicity, gender, age, religion, national origin, language, abilities/disabilities, sexual orientations, socioeconomic status, geographic region and more.
 Please in one page describe: What are your plans to promote diversity as a faculty member and a lab head in the future.

-Please send curriculum vitae, a summary of current and proposed research programs, and arrange for three letters of recommendation to be sent to:
+Please send curriculum vitae, a summary of current and proposed research programs, one page description on your plans to promote DEI as a faculty member, and arrange for three letters of recommendation to be sent to:

 Memorial Sloan Kettering Cancer Center

 Applications should be received by January 4th, 2021.
 To learn more about Computational Oncology, please visit: http://CompOncMSK.org